JuliaLang/julia/doc/src/devdocs/ast.md

   * `const`

-    Declares a (global) variable as constant.
+    Declares a (global) constant value.
   * `null`

     Has no arguments; simply yields the value `nothing`.